For the purposes of this article, the following words and phrases shall have the meanings respectively ascribed to them by this section:

 During the hours that parking time limit restrictions are in effect, the fee to be deposited in a parking meter adjacent to a parking meter space shall be as follows:

-In those zones restricted to a maximum of 30 minutes of parking: one nickel ($0.05) each 15 minutes.
+In those zones restricted to a maximum of 30 minutes of parking, one quarter ($0.25) for 30 minutes of parking.

-In those zones restricted to a maximum of 60 minutes of parking: one nickel ($0.05) for 30 minutes or two nickels ($0.10) for 60 minutes of parking.
+In those zones restricted to a maximum of 60 minutes of parking, two quarters ($0.50) for 60 minutes of parking, or one quarter ($0.25) for 30 minutes of parking.

-In those zones restricted to a maximum of two hours of parking: four nickels ($0.20) for two hours or two nickels ($0.10) for one hour.
+In those zones restricted to a maximum of two hours of parking, four quarters ($1) for two hours, or two quarters ($0.50) for one hour.

-The number of minutes for which parking will be permitted in any zone shall be set by order of the Council.
+The number of minutes for which continuous parking by one vehicle will be permitted in any zone shall be set by order of the City Council.

 When any vehicle is parked in any parking space alongside or next to which a parking meter is located, the operator of such vehicle shall, upon entering such parking meter space, immediately deposit or cause to be deposited in such meter such proper coin of the United States as is required for such parking meter and as is designated by proper directions on the meter; and when required by the directions on the meter, the operator of such vehicle, after the deposit of the proper coin or coins, shall also set in operation the timing mechanism on such meter in accordance with directions properly appearing thereon.